 - Stir in the tortellini, cover the pot, and cook until the tortellini is tender.
 About 5-7 minutes.

 - Add the kale and allow it to wilt for 1-2 minutes.
-Stir in the cream and garnish with fresh basil.
+Stir in the cream and garnish with fresh basil to serve.